Sandro PEREIRA's testimonial

 As referred before, since my doctoral work I have specialized in stem cell biology, namely on the study of the different metabolic pathways these cells use to sustain their properties.
-Here at the LCSB I have embraced a completely different project with a final focus on Parkinson’s disease, following the motto of our institute.
-This neurodegenerative disease is characterized mainly by recognizable motor symptoms, which are related to the loss of a specific type of neurons (dopaminergic) in a well confined area of the brain, the substantia nigra.
+Here at the Luxembourg Centre for Systems Biomedicine (LCSB) I have embraced a completely different project with a final focus on Parkinson’s disease, following the motto of our institute.
+This neurodegenerative disease is characterized mainly by recognizable motor symptoms, which are related to the loss of a specific type of neurons (dopaminergic) in a well-confined area of the brain, the substantia nigra.
 As the name indicates this subtype of neurons produce the neurotransmitter dopamine, and it is the resulting decrease in the dopamine signaling in certain regions of the brain that causes the symptoms of this disease.
-In a simplistic way we can say that the main goal of the CORE project in which I am involved is to investigate if the modulation of tyrosine hydroxylase (TH) the rate-limiting enzyme in the pathway for the synthesis of dopamine, can result in increased dopamine production in neurons.
+In a simplistic way, we can say that the main goal of the CORE project in which I am involved is to investigate if the modulation of tyrosine hydroxylase (TH), the rate-limiting enzyme in the pathway for the synthesis of dopamine, can result in increased dopamine production in neurons.
 Our study is by now focused at the cellular level, and for that we make use of different models, including neurons derived from pluripotent cells, but obviously the broad hypothesis would be to understand if the modulation of TH in the remaining surviving dopaminergic neurons in Parkinson’s disease patients could be favorable for them.
-It is a very integrative approach, as for example we are trying to modulate TH activity by applying mutations that have been identified, by another group at the LCSB, to be present in supercentenarians.
+It is a very integrative approach, as for example we are trying to modulate TH activity by applying mutations that have been identified, by another group at the Luxembourg Centre for Systems Biomedicine (LCSB), to be present in supercentenarians.

 4. What obstacles you had to face before your arrival in Luxembourg?